 This will make accessing the forum easy once you feel stuck and seek out some extra information from our community.

-You'll want to make sure you have connected to the lab's VPN server or have a Pwnbox instance ready if you want to be able to access the Box's IP address.
+You'll want to make sure you have connected to the lab's VPN server or have a Pwnbox instance ready if you want to be able to access the Machine's IP address.
 You can read more about Lab Access here:

 Click the button below to learn how to connect to your Dedicated Lab: